iPhone 15 Ultra rumoured to feature two selfie cameras

 — Majin Bu (@MajinBuOfficial) September 26, 2022

-The most recent rumour from Majin Bu indicates that the iPhone 15 Ultra will change its design from last year’s iPhone 14 Pro series.
-The change will bring dual front-facing cameras to the iPhone 15 series.
-Details about the secondary camera are scarce.
-However, the iPhone 15 Pro will lack this secondary camera.
+Adding to this, a rumour from Majin Bu indicates the iPhone 15 Ultra will feature a different design than the current iPhone 14 Pro series that includes dual front-facing cameras.
+That said, details about the secondary camera are scarce, though it looks like the iPhone 15 Pro won’t feature this secondary shooter.

 It’s been a while since we’ve seen a flagship with multiple selfie cameras.
-In previous years the secondary has been used for ultra-wide pictures or more accurate face detection.
+Other smartphone manufacturers have used the secondary front-facing shooter for ultra-wide pictures and more accurate face detection.

-Further, the iPhone 15 Ultra is also poised to come with 256GB base storage.
-The iPhone 15 Pro, on the other hand, may only sport the standard 128GB storage, according to the leak.
+Majin Bu’s report also says that the iPhone 15 Ultra will come with 256GB of base storage, while the iPhone 15 Pro will only sport the standard 128GB storage.

-It was previously rumoured that the iPhone 15 would also come with a USB-C port, and Majin Bu’s leak corroborates this rumour.

-Of course, the iPhone 15 series is about a full year away; therefore, we should take this leak with a grain of salt.
+Corroborating previous rumours, Majin Bu’s report says that the iPhone 15 series will feature a USB-C port.
+Of course, the iPhone 15 series is roughly a full year away, so it’s important to keep in mind that Apple’s plans for the smartphone could change and that these are just rumours.

-Source: Majin Bu
+Source: @MajinBuOfficial